 It’s always fun to plan a family trip, but it can also be daunting.
-There are so many amazing places to see in the world and many factors that can affect your choice, such as budget, time and age of your kids.
+There are so many amazing places to see in the world and many factors that can affect your choice, such as budget (read more about the average cost of a vacation), time and age of your kids.
 Once you’ve picked the destination, let’s talk about how to plan the trip itself.

 - I start by reading a travel guide.
 I’m a huge fan of Rick Steves.
 His books don’t have a lot of photographs, but he does a wonderful job of keeping each topic organized, itineraries as a starting point and some restaurant ideas.
 This helps me pick where I want to stay and how to string the trip together.
 For example Portugal.
 I read each section, then decided Lisbon (with a day trip to Sintra) and the coast would work best for our family.
 The library is a great place to check out different travel guides and see which writing style works best.

 - Time to scour the internet.
 There are tons of Facebook travel pages, as well as blogs and Pinterest pages.
 I start with keywords, such as the city or famous monument I want to see.
 This is where the word document comes in.
 I copy and paste information as I find it.
 Sort it into the categories.
 Facebook is starting to become a favorite since you get suggestions from people who have traveled recently and you can often ask questions for clarification.
 For blogs, I search “travel kids blog ______ (insert place)”

 - Once I’ve gathered some of the major information, I start to organize.
 I decide how many days I need and look at flights.
 Book your tickets!
 (Don’t forget to check out the countries/cities events and festivals.
 You wouldn’t want to miss an amazing experience by just one day.)